 Start with the job description

-The first thing you need to know is that a truly great resume is customized to the role you're seeking, regardless of whether it's internal or external.
+The first thing you need to know is that a truly great resume is tailored to the role you're seeking, whether it's internal or external.
 Make sure to look at some samples from pros in your industry to get a feel for how a resume in your field is expected to look.
 Then, take a closer look at the job opening.

-Your company's internal job board should include a description of the role that's rich with keywords describing the ideal candidate and their responsibilities.
-These keywords are your roadmap toward building a resume that captures attention and shows that you align with the needs and expectations of this position.
+Your company's internal job board should include a role description rich with keywords that describe the ideal candidate and their responsibilities.
+Use those keywords to show how well you fit the role.

 Choose a resume format